jainisenough/node-image-cdn/readme.md

 ## Contributing

-This is the private project of LMD India Pvt.
-Ltd. You cannot any modification & distribution without permission of LMD India Pvt.
-Ltd.
+This is the private project of Author.
+You cannot any modification & distribution without permission of Author.

 ## Versioning